Skyrat-SS13/Skyrat-tg/modular_skyrat/modules/modular_ert/code/readme.md

 ### Description:

+- Use this module for any Skyrat-unique ERTs, including their outfits, unique equipment, and ERT datums!
+- DO NOT PUT GENERAL-USE ITEMS IN HERE.
+ITEMS IN HERE SHOULD #ONLY# SHOW UP ON THEIR RELATED ERT.

+- (Using TG Outfits and Datums) Adds a simple Engi-Maintinence ERT of non-spaceproof, generic repair dudes.
-- Adds a specialized medical team ERT that allows for a better medical response.
+- Adds a Fumigator ERT specialized in pest control.
 - Adds a specialized orbital shok droop trooper ERT that allows for a quick security response via pod.
-- Adds a Fumigator ERT specialized in pest control.
 - Adds a Pizza Delivery "ERT" for... pizza delivery.
-- (Using TG assets and Outfits) Adds a simple Engi-Maintinence ERT of non-spaceproof, generic repair dudes.
+- Adds a specialized medical team ERT that allows for a better medical response.

 ### TG Proc Changes: